Indicative distribution

 Threats

-- Increased risk of loss and rapid extinction of population.
+- Small population size leading to increased risk of loss and rapid extinction of population.

 Recovery strategies